-Utilizing the services of a suitable mentor can be an important ingredient in your business success.
+Utilizing the services of a suitable mentor can be an important ingredient in your business success and avoiding failure.
 So, how do you choose a Business Mentor and should you pay them for their advice?

 This article explains how to choose the best Business Mentor using 5 key criteria.
 We also cover the advantages of paying for their service.

 Being a business owner can feel lonely at times.
 Problems swirl around in your head and it’s easy to feel like you have the weight of the world on your shoulders.
-Making steady progress in a new business will help your feel more in control and achieve a better work-life balance.
+Making steady progress toward your business purpose will help your feel more in control and achieve a better work-life balance.

 The good news is that there is a group of people who completely understand what you’re going through.
 Business Mentors.

 Someone you trust, acting in the role of Mentor, can be of great benefit to you as a business owner.
 Just having someone in your corner, boosting your knowledge and confidence, can maker a huge difference to your entrepreneur mindset.

 A Mentor is someone who uses their knowledge, experience, expertise and wisdom to advise and guide a Mentee.
 The relationship is always confidential and personalized in nature.